vitorstabile/sql-basics/README.md

 **Important Considerations**

-- Subquery Type: The subquery in the HAVING clause often returns a single value (like in the example above).
+- **Subquery Type**: The subquery in the HAVING clause often returns a single value (like in the example above).
 This is a scalar subquery.
 It can also be a correlated subquery (explained below).
-- Correlated Subqueries: A correlated subquery refers to a column from the outer query.
+- **Correlated Subqueries**: A correlated subquery refers to a column from the outer query.
 This means the subquery is evaluated for each group processed by the HAVING clause.
 Correlated subqueries can be less efficient than non-correlated subqueries.
-- Performance: Using subqueries in the HAVING clause can sometimes impact performance, especially with large datasets.
+- **Performance**: Using subqueries in the HAVING clause can sometimes impact performance, especially with large datasets.
 Make sure you have appropriate indexes on the tables involved.
 Consider alternative approaches (like using temporary tables or common table expressions - CTEs) if performance becomes an issue.
-- Readability: While powerful, complex subqueries can make your SQL harder to read.
+- **Readability**: While powerful, complex subqueries can make your SQL harder to read.
 Use clear aliases and formatting to improve readability.
 Consider breaking down complex logic into smaller, more manageable subqueries or CTEs.

 **Example of Correlated Subquery (Less Common, but Illustrative)**